AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression-enchancment.md

 * **Date** - Selector to choose the interval when the export should take place.
 Best practice is to set your start and end date to line up with the duration of your campaigns in your downstream platforms.
 When selecting an export interval, the last day of the interval is not included in the exports.
 For example, if you select an interval of January 4 - 11, the last file export will take place on January 10.
   ![Scheduling](../../assets/catalog/advertising/acxiom/image-destination-scheduling.png)

 * **File Name Editing** - Allows the user to change the naming of the resulting file on S3, the options presented under this allows for a number of flow derived values, or as a custom text value entered by the user.
-D&I should be informed of the format.
-If you don’t select the Date and Time component, the file names will be static and the new exported file will overwrite the previous file in your storage location with each export. [filename definition](../../../destinations/ui/activate-batch-profile-destinations.md#review)
+Acxiom should be informed of the format.
+If you don’t select the Date and Time component, the file names will be static and the new exported file will overwrite the previous file in your storage location with each export.
   * **Audience name** - The name of the exported audience.
   * **Destination** - Name of the destination card itself, as it is show in the catalog with spaces replaced with underscores.
   * **Destination ID** - The ID of the destination dataflow you use to export the audience.